Sai-2410/HAR/README.md

 # 🎥 Project Demo

-> 📹 Demo video will be added soon.
+> 🎬 A demonstration video showcasing real-time activity recognition will be added soon.

 ---